-In the implementation of a pattern for network events, a key consideration was to integrate it seamlessly with the existing MEOW codebase.
-This required designing the pattern to behave similarly to the file event pattern when interacting with other elements of the scheduler.
-A central principle in this design was maintaining the loose coupling between patterns and recipes, minimizing direct dependencies between separate components.
+A main concern with implementing a pattern for network events is to seamlessly integrate it with the existing codebase.
+Because of this, the design of the pattern has a heavy focus on behaving similarly to the file event pattern when interacting with the other elements of the scheduler.
+Ideally, this should preserve loose coupling of the patterns and recipes, so any pattern can be put in a rule with any recipe.
 While this might not be possible for every theoretical recipe and pattern, designing for it could greatly improve future compatibility.

-Network event patterns are initialized with a triggering port, analogous to the triggering path used in file event patterns.
-This approach inherently limits the number of unique patterns to the number of ports that can be opened on the machine.
-However, given the large number of potential ports, this constraint is unlikely to present a practical issue.
-An alternative approach could have involved triggering patterns using a part of the sent message, essentially acting as a "header".
-However, this would complicate the process since the monitor is otherwise designed to receive raw data.
-To keep the implementation as straightforward as possible and to allow for future enhancements, I opted for simplicity over complexity in this initial design.
+Network event patterns are initialized with a triggering port, similar to the triggering path of the file event patterns.
+While this limits the amount of possible unique patterns to the amount of ports that can be opened on the machine, that amount is large enough that it will likely not be an issue.
+It would have been possible to have the patterns be triggered by part of the sent message, acting as a "header".
+However, this would complicate the process, since the monitor will otherwise be expecting to receive raw data.
+This was chosen in order for the implementation to be as simple as possible, so that any feature or improvement can be added later as its own pattern type.

-Once the network monitor is started, it opens sockets that start listening on the each of the ports specified in the patterns it was initialized with.
-This is consistent with the behavior of the file event monitor, which monitors the triggering paths of the patterns it was initialized with.
+The network monitor, when started, opens sockets that start listening on the ports specified in the patterns it was initialized with.

-3.2 Integrating network events into the existing codebase
+3.2 Integrating it into the existing codebase